 Both Mr. and Mrs. RJG consider Grimaldi's the best pizza in DFW (as of June 2015!).
 That's no small claim, especially considering worthy challengers such as INZO, Coal Vines, Campania, and Cavalli.

 Food: Basically, Grimaldi's has perfected the coal oven baked pizza formula.
 Apparently they use a special coal imported from Pennsylvania, that burns hotter and cleaner than traditional coal.
-Grimaldi's, of course, insist that all of the outlets use this coal.
-We've been maybe 6 times now, and the pizza is perfect every single time.
+Grimaldi's, of course, insists that all of their outlets use this coal.
+We've been many times over the years, and the pizza is perfect every single time.
 The ingredients are out of this world, and most are homemade.
 The sauce is delicious and the mozzarella is clearly made from local produce.
 I'm not even sure you can make a pizza better than this.
-Apologies to Dan Patrick, but you can't stop them, you can only hope to copy them.
+As Dan Patrick is fond of saying: You can't stop them, you can only hope to contain them.
 And we haven't even started on their delicious salads, which Mrs. RJG devours - and I fortunately get to help.
 Their Mediterranean Salad is outstanding, with fresh greens, a splendid vinaigrette dressing, feta cheese, and lots of olives, tomatoes, and cucumbers.
 Worth noting the nomenclature Grimaldi's uses.
 When you see the term "personal", think "small", When you see "small", think "large".
 That's the kind of portion size we're talking about here.